How To Work With The Clickless Chrome Search Bar

 You could argue that, with Apple outpacing Android, content creators and business owners don’t need to reconfigure their SEO usage entirely to compete with Android apps.

-However, 63.72 percent of people who have a smartphone conduct their searches using Google Chrome.
+However, 63.72 percent of people who have a smartphone conduct their searches using Google Chrome search bar.
 Comparatively, only 16.34 percent of smartphone users take advantage of Apple’s Safari.
 Even fewer use the search engine that comes pre-installed with an Android phone.

 - Build a Strong Backlink Network – Backlinks do more than build your business’s authority.
 They also draw in consumer attention from other sites.
 Make sure that your links appear on other businesses’ platforms by instigating collaborations.
 When you do, you effectively learn to share your audience with another business—and you’ll guarantee a few clicks along the way.